pywbem/pywbemtools/docs/settingsandconfiguration.rst

 .. index:: pair: zsh shell; tab-completion
 .. index:: pair: fish shell; tab-completion

-Tab-completion is supported for pywbemlistener and in the :ref:`command mode` of pywbemcli, for the following shells:
+Tab-completion is supported for pywbemlistener and  of pywbemcli in the :ref:`command mode`, for the following shells:

-  * **bash shell** - (bash version 4.4 or greater). not all Linux implementations include the bash_complete addon so that the user may be required to install the add-on.
+  * **bash shell** - (bash version 4.4 or greater).
+Not all Linux implementations include the bash_complete addon so that the user may be required to install the add-on.
 A simple test with a utility like ``ls`` will indicate if tab-completion is available  in bash(ex. enter ``ls <TAB>`` to test for the